-My name is Joyce, I am a white woman in my mid thirties, currently living in an area of Southern California that was once home to the Kawaiisu people.
-My rural, desert community of Mojave has been my home for the past seven years, and before that I lived in and around Atlanta, Georgia and western North Carolina.
+My name is Joyce, I am a white woman in my mid thirties, currently living in an area of North Carolina that was previously home to the Catawba Indian Nation.
+I am a recent North Carolina transplant from Southern California, where I lived for nine years.

-In each of these roles, I’ve been able to dive into a unique slice of the human experience.
-I’ve also been able to get a perspective on how people function (and sometimes don’t) within the larger systems that dictate our government, culture, and economy.
+In each of these roles, I’ve been able to dive into a unique slice of the human experience, gaining perspective on how people function (and sometimes don’t) within the larger systems that dictate our government, culture, and economy.